anastass/chrome-dev-tools/README.md

 - [Cookbook Demo](http://ie.microsoft.com/testdrive/HTML5/Cookbook/) - leverage HTML5 AppCache and IndexedDB

 ## Other ##
+	// Web server
+	Use 'php -S localhost:80' to avoid the problems when accessing local file system.

 	// SublimeText 2
 	Use Shift-Ctrl-[ to fold code